dsehnal/LiteMol/README.md

 If you are interested in using LiteMol for simple visualization and do not need any special functionality, we suggest that you use the [PDB Component Library](https://www.ebi.ac.uk/pdbe/pdb-component-library/doc.html#a_LiteMol).

+An initial walkthrough for how to go about including LiteMol in your web pages can be found in the [FAQ section](#what-are-the-simplest-steps-to-load-a-molecule-in-litemol) and in the [SimpleController](examples/SimpleController) example.

 A list of steps for integrating LiteMol is available [here](docs/integrating.md).
 For basic information about extending LiteMol see the [extending](docs/extending.md) document.

 For feature overview and usage of the ``Viewer`` app please refer to our [wiki](https://webchem.ncbr.muni.cz/Wiki/LiteMol:UserManual).